LCA-EET/Lichdom/README.md

 The default effects and requirements were heavily inspired by [Liches in _Baldur's Gate_](https://baldursgate.fandom.com/wiki/Lich) as well as [3.5's Liches](https://www.d20srd.org/srd/monsters/lich.htm).

-- You gain the Undead flag, meaning you can be turned or rebuked.
+- You gain the Undead flag, but for technical reasons you are immune to Turn Undead and Rebuke Undead.

 - Immunity to damage from nonmagical weapons.